-- Residential Use Local governments can choose to use either the common standard of units per acre (UPA) in determining how many dwellings are allowed on a parcel, or floor area ratio (FAR) can be used as the measure instead, regardless of the number of dwelling units included. - Temporary Lodging Use Local governments can choose to use either the temporary lodging UPA standard in determining how many temporary lodging units are allowed on a parcel, or FAR can be used as the measure instead, regardless of the number of units included.
+- Residential Use Local governments can choose to use either the common standard of units per acre (UPA) in determining how many dwellings are allowed on a parcel, or floor area ratio (FAR) can be used as the measure instead, regardless of the number of dwelling units included.
+Vacation Rentals pursuant to the provisions of Section 509.242(1)(c), Florida Statutes are subject to the residential density/intensity standard. - Temporary Lodging Use Local governments can choose to use either the temporary lodging UPA standard in determining how many temporary lodging units are allowed on a parcel, or FAR can be used as the measure instead, regardless of the number of units included.
 In the alternative, upon adoption of provisions for compliance with Section 5.2.1.3, the density and intensity standards set forth in Table 6 may be used. - Mixed-Use - For mixed-use projects, either an all-inclusive FAR or a proportionate share of UPA and FAR can be used.
 In the alternative, the mixed-use bonus provisions of Section 4.2.3.6 may be used. - When Located in a Target Employment Center A 100% intensity bonus may be applied to the applicable nonresidential intensity standard for Manufacturing, Office, and Research/ Development. - Density/Intensity Averaging Maximum density and/or intensity standards may be calculated on an average areawide basis pursuant to Section 5.2.1.2. - Maximum Permitted Density Intensity Standards: 75 UPA or 2.5 FAR or a proportionate share of each